KomaliValluru/portfolio/README.md

 _August 2023 – Present_
 - Facilitated the "Computers in Business" course, significantly reducing grading workload by 95% through enhancements to the auto grader tool.
 - Developed a comprehensive web report drawing insights from Canvas APIs to augment instructors' understanding of student engagement.
-- Created a Tableau dashboard for real-time comparative analysis of student teams, fostering a competitive learning environment.

 ### Application Development Analyst
 **Accenture, India**